Kumasta/SEI-Project-4-Mayur/README.md

 ## Main Takeaways

 - This was the last project and I really felt that it was the culmination of what I had learnt, I realised I had to ask for less help and was able to self teach / learn from documentation a lot more.
 I feel far more confident being able to go on by myself and grow my skills.

-- Working with a partner is great to be able to bounce of ideas and work through bugs, but I need to create more projects by myself to make myself more self reliant.
+- Working with a partner is great to be able to bounce off ideas and work through bugs, but I need to create more projects by myself to make myself more self-reliant.

 - Loved working with Chakra UI and that made me keen to try other frameworks and libraries.